How to register

 Renewing your registration

 Registration lasts for three years.
-Please see the step by step guide below to help you renew your registration.
+Download astep by step guide to help you renew your registration below.

 Finding a landlord's contact details

-To check if a landlord of a specific property is registered and to find out how to contact the landlord, please visit the Landlord Registration website.
+Visit the Landlord Registration website to check if a landlord of a specific property is registered and to find out how to contact the landlord.
 If the property does not appear to be registered, please contact us.